 A career working with Local Studies collections can be rich and varied as local studies librarians are often at the forefront of public libraries’ community initiatives and technological advances in digitisation.
 Recently, there has been a trend to merge Local Studies collections with Archives Services.
 The general distinction is that Local Studies Collections are inclined to hold printed and pictorial material, while archives are likely to concentrate on manuscript material and original records.
 Collecting policies do occasionally overlap, notably in the provision of resources for genealogy.

 A typical Local Studies collection will include books, pamphlets and periodicals; official local and regional publications; street and trade directories; historical and modern maps and plans; photographs and postcards; prints and engravings; newspapers and ephemera.
-There will also be held, usually on microform, sources primarily for Family History such as census returns, parish records, the General Registry Index to Births, Deaths & Marriages.
-Family History customers normally provide around 60% of all Local Studies use which makes it perhaps one of the fastest growing areas of public library use.
+There will also be held, usually on microform, sources primarily for Family History such as census returns, parish records, and the General Registry Index to Births, Deaths & Marriages.
+Family History enquiries normally provide around 60% of all Local Studies use which makes it perhaps one of the fastest growing areas of public library use.
 Enquiries come from all over the world.
-Other users will be researching an aspect Local History, history of a house, local business information, planning related enquiries or undertaking school or college projects.
+Other users will be researching an aspect of Local History, such as the history of a house, local business information, planning related enquiries or undertaking school or college projects.

-Local Studies Librarians are required to balance the needs of preservation and access, because of the nature of the materials.
+Local Studies Librarians are required to balance the needs of preservation and access because of the nature of the materials.
 One solution that is still considered to provide the best balance is microfilm.
 Digitisation is clearly the future for improving access to materials, but it is not yet regarded as a proven solution to preservation.
 In some cases microform and digital conservation can complement each other.
 Local Studies Libraries are in a fortunate position as there is now a stream of funding available from the Heritage Lottery Fund and the New Opportunities Fund for innovative projects.
 These have included the creation of photo archives, digitised historic maps, trade directories and journals, virtual museum tours and catalogues of special collections.

 There is some overlap between the work of a library assistant (issuing and returning books, shelving, processing and enquiry work) and that of a qualified librarian – the latter, especially in smaller or departmental libraries, is likely to spend some time issuing books and undertaking enquiry work.
-However, they also spend considerable amounts of time managing the team of library assistants, as well as undertaking book selection, user education, and particularly promotion of the library
+However, they also spend considerable amounts of time managing the team of library assistants, as well as undertaking book selection, user education, and particularly promotion of the library.

 I worked in a dual-use library in Chester which served the large secondary school where it was housed and the public two days a week.
 I enjoyed my work mainly because of the variety; it was a small library so there were lots of opportunities to get involved with every aspect of library work, from reader services to technical services.
 Working in a school library is great because you get to meet some brilliant kids, even the naughty ones you come to love!
 I loved working with the public, particularly with more detailed enquiries.
 As part of a small team in a small library I knew all the staff and the stock well which allowed me to provide a good service.
 Working in a public library would be great for anyone who enjoys knowing their stock and their readers well, and likes to provide a good service to the public.
 The changing nature of public libraries means that the job is always changing; you have to be able to help people with all kinds of different enquiries, ones that aren’t related in anyway to Catherine Cookson or Harry Potter.
 It is also a good job for anyone who enjoys working with children.